justicedemocrats/new-site/src/pages/nominate-pages/index.md

         width: full
     title: Tell Us About Yourself
   - display: both
+    preface: >-
+      Make your case using specific facts about the failures of the incumbent or unmet needs of the constituents.
     questions:
       - label: 'Why does your district need a Justice Democrat? '
         max_length: '2000'